Transport and Driving in Portugal

 Portugal's capital city, Lisbon, and other urban hubs such as Porto have modern transport networks comprising of trains, buses, trams and metro systems.

-However, at the national level, public transportation in Portugal is not as extensive as expats would find in other European countries.
+However, at the national level, public transportation in Portugal isn't as extensive as expats would find in other European countries.
 The railway network in Portugal is limited, which leaves just one option for those without a private vehicle: intercity buses.

 The rail network in Portugal, run by Comboios de Portugal (CP), is somewhat limited.